Jade-YuWon/C-DataStructure/README.md

       - RAM takes 1 step for each simple operations(+ - = if call).
       - RAM can't operate Loop or subroutine call in 1 step.
       - RAM takes 1 step for accessing to each memory.
+        - The thing is, RAM Model is not a Reality. (**Igonore cash, instruction time, etc.)
     - Algorithms are up to **Correctness and Efficiency**.
       - Correctness(정확성): The algorithm ALWAYS can get to the answer.
       - Proof(증명): Idea about why the algorithm(program) is correct or not.
       - Efficiency(효율성): The algorithm still give us the answer even in the LARGE INPUT.
 (Faster and more efficient algorithms in a slow machine is much better than Slower algorithms in a super computer.)
 It's measured by Big-Oh notation or worst case analysis.
+#### 2022.01.18 (TUE)
+- Algorithms Youtube Lecutre(CSE373)
+  - Lecture 2, 3 (Deeply)
+  - Algorithms' Complexity Analysis
+    - Worst Case: usually regarded as reasonable analysis
+    - Average Case: considered in Randomized algorithms(?)
+    - Best Case: not considered
+  - Asymptotic functions
+    - Big Oh(O): Upper bound function
+    - Big Omega(Ω): Lower bound function
+    - Bit theta(θ): Big Oh AND Big Omega at the same time
+      - "Asymptotic"(점근적) functions simplify the analysis.
+(Exact analysis is hard)
+      - 'Equality' means 'in the set of function'.
+#### 2022.01.19 (WED)
+- Searching and find textbook file of our university's lecture
+- Ellis Horowitz, <Fundamentals of Data Structures in C>, 2008